Offered in partnership with the Faculty of Engineering and the Centre for Executive and Professional Education

 The courses are selected by academic administration and will vary from year to year depending on current market trends in the automotive industry and availability.
 For a complete list of possible courses see the Graduate Calendar.

 Prior to the start of the academic program, you may be required to attend six weeks of intensive English language training, (EAPP or ELIP).
 This program is designed to develop your English language skills in an academic environment and learn more about Canadian culture.
 Some students may be exempt from the English language course if they demonstrate exceptional English language skills and have exceeded the admission requirements.

-There will also be a mandatory Automotive Engineering Pre-graduate Preparation Program (PPP) prior to the start of your academic studies.
-Generally, this program in held in the last week of August with daily seminars to enhance your understanding of automotive related topics and to better prepare you for your academic workload ahead.
+You may also be required to complete the Automotive Engineering Pre-graduate Preparation Program (PPP) prior to the start of your academic studies.
+Generally, this five-week workshop begins in mid-July, with daily seminars to enhance your understanding of automotive related topics and to better prepare you for your academic workload ahead.
 (Additional fees for this program may apply.)